zhengrongbin/singleCell_gse_parser/README.md

 **Clone the repository and do as follow:**
 1. make sure that MySQL is isntalled in your device, and you have the account to create a new database,
 if no, install one, or contact your manager
-2. install a miniconda3 and create a environment:
+2. install a miniconda3, then create a environment by doing:
 ```
 conda create -n py3_geo python=3
 conda activate py3_geo